 The other love story in this book, the OASIS game creator Halliday’s obsessive love for his best friend’s wife, Kira, was never really something for which I was able to empathize.
 There was very little time spent building this subplot beyond a short scene and a statement that “he loved her”, and Halliday’s words to and actions regarding his best friend and Kira were extremely contradictory.
 Overall, both these subplots felt highly underdeveloped and more like a half-hearted attempt to include a love story concept rather than something intentional and useful to the plot.

 For the inclusion of the two poorly developed love subplots, I had to dock this book a star.
-However, this is definitely worth reading and will be one of my go-to “sci fi books to reread”.
+However, Ready Player One is definitely worth reading and will be one of my go-to “sci fi books to reread”.
 I finished this book in two days, despite being ridiculously nauseous from a concussion, so there’s something to be said for how addictive this book was to read.
 I highly recommend this, obviously for anyone who loves or appreciates the 80s, but also just as a genuinely great sci fi book with fantastic worlds narrated by an extremely entertaining main character.